bverbeken/bverbeken.github.io/content/en/posts/wip/panta-rhei.md

 Seats.io does interactive floor plans for online ticketing websites.
 We currently serve around 250 customers, mostly online ticketing websites.
 Our customers integrate our seating charts into their website: they write code, both on the front- and the backend, using public API we provide and document.
 (TODO link)

-And typically, that's where the story ends: stuff works, and our customers expect stuff to keep working the way it does.
+And typically, that's where the story ends: stuff works, and our customers expect stuff to keep working the way it does, at least for a while.

 At least, that's where it ends _for them_.
+Most integrators, as I'll call them in this post, only review their integration when they do an overhaul of their software, or when they run into issues and discover.

-Our API, like any other API, changes over the time when we fix bugs and build features.
-But we do want to keep everything running smoothly and not break any previous integrations.
+Our API however, like any other API, changes over time at a much smaller granularity.
+We continuously fix bugs and build new features.
+Which means we need to make sure to keep everything running smoothly and not break any existing integrations.

 So the question arises: how can you keep things the same, while changing them continuously at the same time?
+How do you make sure your customers at least have the impression they are stepping in the same river twice?

 In short, there are two solutions to this.
-Either you version your API, or you aim for backwards compatibility.
+1. version your API.
+Let users choose their version.
+You will have to support multiple versions.
+2. Everyone runs against the same version.
+Keep everything backwards compatible.

-> Note that I'm specifically talking about SaaS products like seats.io here.
-Not libraries.
+> Note that, in the rest of this post, I'm specifically talking about SaaS products with a multi-tenant API, like seats.io.
+And so not about libraries!
-For instance, at seats.io we have a number of API wrapper libraries (for php, java, .NET, etc) that make it easy to use the seats.io REST API in an idiomatic way.
-Those libs are versioned using semver (TODO link), as you would expect (though we tried not to (TODO link) at first, but that's a story for another day).

 # Backwards compatibility is your only option...
 ... unless you can afford the luxury of spending months on a pre-project, mapping out the necessary steps and requirements to start the initiation and subsequent delivery stages, planning, directing and managing deliverables.
 In that case and by all means: use PRINCE2 (TODO link). &lt;/sarcasm&gt;